Evaluating Metrics for Bias in Word Embeddings: Requirements for Bias Metrics

 Analogously for scores that use at set of words $W = \{ \bm w_1, ..., \bm w_m\}$, we say $b(W,A)$ is \minVgl\ if

 \end{definition}

-\subsection{Sensitivity to Skew and Stereotype}
+\subsubsection{Sensitivity to Skew and Stereotype}

 We formulate two additional criteria in alignment to the skew and stereotype definitions.
-Since the requirements introduced in \ref{sec:requirements} are critical to achieve comparable and trustworthy measurements in terms of a bias magnitude, the following definitions are simply meant to distinguish what type of biases a metric is sensitive towards.
+Since the requirements introduced in \ref{sec:requirements} are critical to achieve comparable and trustworthy measurements in terms of a bias magnitude, the following definitions are simply meant to distinguish what type of biases a bias score function is sensitive towards.